erlangohtino/RepData_PeerAssessment1/PA1_template.md

     mymins<-trunc(mymax-myhours*60)
 ```

-The 5-min interval with the maximum number of steps (in average), is number `r mymax`, that is, the one corresponding to `r myhours` hours and `r mymins` minutes.
+The 5-min interval with the maximum number of steps (in average), is number 835, that is, the one corresponding to 13 hours and 55 minutes.

 ## Imputing missing values